Karl Hans Strobl: Life

 expelled from Czechoslovakia in 1934 for pro-Nazi activities.

-After the Anschluss he became an important official in the Nazi writers' organisation, the Reichsschrifttumskammer, and devoted his literary career solely to producing pro-Nazi propaganda.
+After the Anschluss he became an important official in the Reich Chamber of Literature, and devoted his literary career solely to producing pro-Nazi propaganda.
 At the end of the Second World War, Strobl's house in Vienna was looted by the Red Army and he was forced to work on a road repair gang.
 Released because of illness, he died in a poorhouse in 1946.
 Strobl's advocacy for Nazism meant his work was briefly banned by the Allies after World War Two.